Lost in Blue 3: Characters

 At the beginning of the game, the player is given the option to play as one of two characters.
 After the player completes the game, they are given the option to play the game as any of the four characters.

 Claire: A 17-year-old blonde-haired white girl.
 She was brought on board the ship to sing at the evening dinner party.
 She's cheerful, energetic and curious, but not much of an athlete.
 She is reunited with her boyfriend on the island, but not everything goes as she hoped it would.

 Eric: A 17-year-old brown haired white boy.
-He doesn't remember his name, but the girl he meets on the island calls him "Sam," so that's what he goes by.
+He doesn't remember his name, but the girl he meets on the island calls him "Sam", so that's what he goes by.
 A cautious young man, he knows a lot about living in the wild.

 Kumiko: A 13-year-old Asian girl.
 A girl-genius, she knows everything there is to know about science and machines.
 A quiet, cool type, she is also a wiz in the kitchen.
 It seems that she came to this island of her own choice.
-But why?

 James: A 15-year-old black boy.
 A boy with a strong sense of justice and fair play.
 He's an accomplished martial artist who has won many tournaments.
-Just before the luxury liner sank, he witnessed a suspicious incident...
+Just before the luxury liner sank, he witnessed a suspicious incident.

 Reception

-The game received "mixed" reviews according to video game review aggregator Metacritic.
+The game received "mixed" reviews according to video game review aggregator website Metacritic.